AML Shield

 XGBoost Classifier

-The risk scoring model is an XGBoost binary classifier trained to distinguish legitimate transactions from suspicious ones.
-It is trained on the IBM AMLworld dataset (NeurIPS 2023) — a six-file CSV collection of high/low-income transaction categories at small, medium, and large volume tiers.
+The risk scoring model is an XGBoost binary classifier trained on the IBM AMLworld dataset (NeurIPS 2023).
 When real data is unavailable, the pipeline falls back to generating 2,000 synthetic transactions.

 Training Data